 For Christ also suffered for sins once for all, the righteous for the unrighteous, in order to bring you to God.
 He was put to death in the flesh, but made alive in the spirit, in which also he went and made a proclamation to the spirits in prison, who in former times did not obey, when God waited patiently in the days of Noah, during the building of the ark, in which a few, that is, eight persons, were saved through water.
 And baptism, which this prefigured, now saves you – not as a removal of dirt from the body, but as an appeal to God for a good conscience, through the resurrection of Jesus Christ, who has gone into heaven and is at the right hand of God, with angels, authorities, and powers made subject to him.

-And the Spirit immediately drove him out into the desert.
+The Spirit immediately drove Jesus out into the desert.
 He was in the desert forty days, tempted by Satan; and he was with the wild beasts; and the angels waited on him.
 Now after John was arrested, Jesus came to Galilee, proclaiming the good news of God, and saying, "The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news."

-Some years ago on a pilgrimage to the Holy Land with a group of others to follow in the footsteps of Christ.
-We visited Bethlehem, Nazareth and Jerusalem; climbed the Mount of the Beatitudes and swam in the Sea of Galilee and even in the Dead Sea (not a pleasant experience!).
-We walked from Jerusalem to Jericho, looked into Jacob's Well, stood on the place in Cana where Jesus changed the water into wine and even knelt at the place where he was crucified.
+Some years ago on a pilgrimage to the Holy Land to follow in the footsteps of Christ, we visited Bethlehem, Nazareth and Jerusalem; climbed the Mount of the Beatitudes and swam in the Sea of Galilee and even in the Dead Sea (not a pleasant experience!).
+We walked from Jerusalem to Jericho, looked into Jacob's Well at Nablus, and stood on the place in Cana where Jesus changed the water into wine.
+In Jerusalem itself we even knelt at the place where he was crucified.
 Everywhere we went, we took our gospel with us and read the appropriate passage.
 It was a moving experience all the way.
-But the strongest impression I have retained is that of the desert where Christ spent forty days before starting his public life.
-During our pilgrimage, we spent a day and a night in the desert.
+But the strongest impression it left with me is of the desert where Christ spent forty days before starting his public life.

 It is not surprising that the three great world religions, Judaism, Christianity and Islam, were all born in the desert.
 It was through the desert that Moses led the Israelites from slavery in Egypt to the Promised Land.
 It was from that desert that John the Baptist came to herald the Messiah and soon after Jesus followed to proclaim himself Messiah.
 After my visit there, I came to realise the significance of the desert.
 The desert is a purgatory man must pass through to reach paradise.
 What is impressive about the desert is its sheer aridness.
 There is no vegetation, no bird life and, apart from the odd tiny lizard, almost no animals.